shb/CI-Jasmine/README.md

 Wrappers
 --------

-Making the library output function customizable one can write wrappers to seamlessly run PHPJasmine inside web application frameworks.
+Making the library ouput function customizable one can write wrappers to seamlessy run PHPJasmine fomr web application frameworks.

-Wrappers should be written for the most popular application frameworks that only have basic testing support.
+Wrapper should bew written for the most popular application frameworks that only have basic testing support.

-The wrappers might adapt the API to resemble or match the test functions already found inside the frameworks.
+The wrappers might adapt the API to resemble or match the test function already found inside the frameworks.